norlab/LIS-546-SPR2021/content/tidy-data.md

 - [Data Carpentry lesson](https://datacarpentry.org/2015-05-03-NDIC/excel-ecology/01-format-data.html)

 <h2><a id="Exercise">Exercise</a></h2>
-This [infographic](https://d3vjjov8ymzzxi.cloudfront.net/chefsteps-com-files/chefsteps-cookie-table.pdf) from ChefSteps provides a "parametric" explanation of different approaches to making a chocolate chip cookie (Credit to [Jenny Bryan](https://jennybryan.org/about/), who pointed out this example and provided the data we will use next week in our `Tidy Data` exercise.)
-And here is the [data](https://docs.google.com/spreadsheets/d/11H6XGUWNVAsIbtUHCrjFsk4iLViELHG4CZKmQEyyWSA/edit#gid=0) behind this infographic.
+This [infographic](https://d3vjjov8ymzzxi.cloudfront.net/chefsteps-com-files/chefsteps-cookie-table.pdf) from ChefSteps provides a "parametric" explanation of different approaches to making a chocolate chip cookie.
+Credit to [Jenny Bryan](https://jennybryan.org/about/) for this example and the [data](https://docs.google.com/spreadsheets/d/11H6XGUWNVAsIbtUHCrjFsk4iLViELHG4CZKmQEyyWSA/edit#gid=0) behind this infographic.

 This is an incredibly "untidy" dataset.
 There are a number of ways we could restructure this data so that it follows some best practices in efficient and effective reuse.
 Your assignment is as follows: